 You can buy a trap or make a trap, but traps are one of the best ways to catch fish passively.
 Baiting a trap and coming back to a full trap a few hours later is a great feeling.
 A few common types of traps include:

 - Fishing Weir – Make a maze or block a stream or river to trap fish moving up or downstream.

 - Eel Trap – Weave a basket with a small, inverted opening in one end.
 This trap is often demonstrated in survival shows and takes skill and time to construct using bushcraft methods.

 - Soda Bottle – Use a two liter coke bottle to easily make a trap.

-Spring reels are cheap, don’t take up much space, and are quick to set up.
+YoYo reels are cheap, don’t take up much space, and are quick to set up.
 They are self contained, with the line and lead always wound up.
-This makes them compact, clean, and portable, making them great for car kits or INCH bags.
+This makes them compact, clean, and portable, making them great for bug out bags, especially INCH bags.

 Bowfishing is one more way to make the versatile bow and arrow have even more uses.
 While we talk about active and passive fishing techniques on the list- this is the most active of them all.
 It takes a good amount of skill and energy to nail a fish with an arrow.
 Refraction of the water makes it hard to hit fish deep, even if the water is clear and the fish are visible.

 Although extremely difficult and ill-advised, you can shoot fish.
 Like bow fishing, you need to account for refraction when aiming your shot.
 A vertical shot is the only angle where this is not a problem.

 Not many people have a spear laying around, but there are a few different methods you can use to make a fishing spear on the go.
 Crafting a spear out of a branch is pretty easy with some lashings and a little bushcraft skill.